How to Pitch and Implement Collibra Data Marketplace

 A data marketplace will turn it into a modern, efficient supermarket chain, ready to grow and profit from all the data it has at its disposal.”

-Your quick-start guide to launching the data marketplace
+Step six: Explain the process using this quick-start guide to launching the data marketplace

 When executives are on board (and according to Collibra, 41% of executives already see substandard data as a top improvement need), here’s the simple, phased roadmap to implementation.